 The Foods That Help Prevent and Beat Disease

-In his new book, Eat to Beat Disease, physician and researcher William Li explains the five defense systems of the body that are continuously working to prevent disease.
+In his new book, Eat to Beat Disease, physician and researcher William Li explains the body’s five defense systems that are continuously working to prevent disease.
 But then he goes further: Li gives us the healing foods that can support all of these systems.

 Each system—angiogenesis, regeneration, the microbiome, DNA protection, immunity—plays a different role in our body and physiology.
 Together, Li says, these systems work synergistically throughout our lives to protect our health.
 By incorporating specific foods into our diets, Li believes we can intercept diseases—even diseases like cancer—before they begin.